Marcella grew up in Scott, Saskatchewan.

 display at the Moose Jaw and District High School Career Day.

-She currently provides drawing and
+She has provided drawing and

 watercolor classes and workshops through art clubs and area schools

 across Saskatchewan and British Columbia and at the Moose Jaw Art

 She is currently a